AbstractSpaces/LatticePercolation/README.md

 ## Functional Overview

 The program generates a 2D lattice with user specified size and bond probabilty.
-The lattice used can be output for visual inspection and reuse.
+The lattice used is output to file for visual inspection.

 When run in "Test" mode, the program analyses the lattice for percolation (utilising a user determined number of threads) and outputs the size and dimensions of the clusters found, and how long the program took to complete.